Join the RHS today and support our charitable work

 Pea and bean weevils are beetles that eat the leaf margins and shoot tips of garden peas and broad bean, causing characteristic notch-like damage.

 The amount of leaf area lost to pea and bean weevils is generally small, even when the foliage has been extensively nibbled.
-Established pea and broad bean plants can generally tolerate this damage, but there may be a check in growth if small seedlings are heavily infested.
+Established pea and broad bean plants can generally tolerate this damage, but there may be a check in growth if small seedlings are heavily damaged.

 Control is usually unnecessary as plants can generally tolerate damage from these insects.

+Ensuring seedlings are healthy can mitigate any damage.
 Cold dry spells in spring check plant growth more than weevil activity.
 Covering with fleece or cloches can help plants outgrow damage.
 Keeping seedlings watered so they grow quickly through the more vulnerable stages.
 Older plants generally tolerate the leaf damage and so the weevils do not need control.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)